Lexy Valdes, Living Museum Board Chairperson ’21-22

 L.M.
-BOARD CHAIRPERSON (Annually): Duties include calling Board Members together and overseeing 4 board meetings, updating website with events or special call updates 4 xs per year: March; CFP & conference announcements, May; Mothers’ Day Fundraiser, September; JourMS announcement, December; Year end appeal.
+BOARD PRESIDENT (Annually): Duties include calling Board Members together and overseeing 4 board meetings, updating website with events or special call updates 4 xs per year: March; CFP & conference announcements, May; Mothers’ Day Fundraiser, September; JourMS announcement, December; Year end appeal.
 Newsletter reminders to secretary, and coordination of Community Activists blog post online, 1 per month (see below).
-Board President can expect to learn WordPress website skills, have access to social media sites and practice organizational and leadership skills with an agreement to spend the final week of their directorship mentoring the next Board President about their duties.
+Board President can expect to learn WordPress website skills, have access to social media sites and practice organizational and leadership skills with an agreement to spend the final months of their directorship mentoring the next Board President about their duties.
 Each Board Chairperson will facilitate the process of soliciting the subsequent Board Members.
 A stipend of $1,200 USD per annum will be awarded upon the completion and after subsequent President has been trained.

 L.M.
-TREASURER: Treasurer will attend four board meetings and will assist in organizing 3 online fundraising initiatives with specific solicitation goals annually coinciding with Newsletters, May, September, December and will coordinate grant writing initiatives.
+TREASURER: Treasurer will attend board meetings and will assist in organizing 3 online fundraising initiatives with specific solicitation goals annually coinciding with Newsletters, May, September, December and will coordinate grant writing initiatives.
 (See the Tribute Wall, online).
 Stipend $400.

 GRANT WRITER: This person will research and write one-two grants per year.
 TBD